 The preparation of the financial statements necessarily requires the exercise of judgement both in the application of accounting policies and in the selection of assumptions used in the calculation of accounting estimates.
 These judgements are reviewed on an on-going basis and are continually evaluated based on historical experience and other factors.
-The most significantly affected components of the financial statements and associated critical judgements are as follows:
+There are no critical accounting estimates or critical judgements affecting components of the financial statements for the year ended 31 December 2022:

-i) Critical accounting estimates
+i) Other estimates